 This difficulty in being able to say no does make sense, though; humans are wired to fear confrontation, and nobody loves disappointing someone.
 But when you say "no" to someone else, you're saying "yes" to yourself.
 It's a sign of self-respect, and a barrier against being overwhelmed to the point of burnout.
 That little word can set up a much-needed boundary, so it's good to learn how to sit with your N-O in comfort.

-Luckily there are pros who can offer some guidance, thus relieving your endless sense of guilt: “You can’t give a real wholehearted ‘yes’ if you don’t feel like you can ever say ‘no,'” reasons Helene Brenner, PhD, licensed psychologist and creator of the My Inner Voice app.
+Luckily there are pros who can offer some guidance about how to say no and feel good about it, thus relieving you of your endless sense of guilt: "You can’t give a real wholehearted 'yes' if you don't feel like you can ever say 'no,'" says Helene Brenner, PhD, licensed psychologist and creator of the My Inner Voice app.
 And wow, do I feel seen.
 Building up relationships and being true to your own needs can be a super-tricky balance to strike—especially when those two forces are working in opposition.

 "You can’t give a real wholehearted 'yes' if you don't feel like you can ever say 'no.'" —psychologist Helene Brenner, PhD

-Sometimes a “no” is really necessary for the sake of personal wellness.
+Sometimes a "no" is really necessary for the sake of personal wellness, too.
 If you, too, need a guidebook on the art of saying no, here are some handy tips to follow:

 1. Check in with yourself

 Listen to your gut feelings about your ideal situation.
 "When you first heard the request, was your first inner reaction along the lines of 'Oh my God, I really don’t want to do this?'”
 Dr. Brenner asks.
 "If the thought of doing something gives you a terrible sinking feeling, rethink your decision."

 2. Remove emotion from the situation and ask yourself: "What do I really know to be true here?"